rodolfo-terriquez/workflowy-mcp/README.md

 1. Fork or clone this repository
 2. Import the project in Vercel
-3. Add environment variables in your Vercel project settings:
+3. Add environment variables in your Vercel project settings (ACCESS_SECRET is required; requests are rejected when it's not set):
    - `DATABASE_URL` - Your Neon database connection string
    - `ACCESS_SECRET` - A strong random secret to secure your server.
 Generate one with: `openssl rand -hex 32`